 It’s hard to top a really good homemade pudding and this recipe for making a blueberry lemon pudding with a whipped cream top is definitely proof of that.
-It’s as good as it gets when it comes to homemade pudding recipes, offering up a delicious blend of sweet and tangy.
+This recipe, along with our blueberry pudding cake are as good as it gets when it comes to homemade pudding recipes, offering up a delicious blend of sweet and tangy.
 Yum!

 How to Make Blueberry Lemon Pudding

-This is exactly how easy it is to make this yummy blueberry lemon pudding from scratch:
+This is exactly how I use both fresh and frozen blueberries to make a yummy blueberry lemon pudding from scratch:

 - Blend.
 Add the thawed blueberries, freshly squeezed lemon juice and sugar to a blender and blend until smooth.